Psychology Thesis Guidelines: Fall 2014 – Summer 2015

 When: Before thesis deadline date.
 (At least 5 days before deadline date, in case you cannot find one of them.)

 19. Take approved, formatted thesis to the Associate Dean, College of Liberal Arts for signature (Rm MHB 204.)
-When: As arranged.
-(Call ahead for an appointment.)
+Leave your manuscript for the Associate Dean to read – you will be contacted when it’s ready and your Approval/Signature sheet has been signed.
 This step must be completed before continuing.

-22. Pick up thesis with correction lists from Thesis and Dissertation Office and make corrections/take to typist for corrections to be made.
+22. Make corrections/take to typist for corrections to be made.
+Submit corrected thesis electronically.

 Note: Going through Commencement ceremonies does not mean you have graduated: “Anyone can walk.”
 So if you know you will be long gone the May after you have been cleared for graduation, you may wish to go through ceremonies while still here (you’ll be glad you did!).